 In the meanwhile, prepare the custard.
 Combine the custard powder with 2 tablespoons milk (taken from 1 cup milk) in a bowl and mix well to avoid any lumps.
 Add sugar to the remaining milk and boil it in a saucepan.
 When it starts boiling, reduce the heat to lowest possible setting and add custard paste while stirring continuously.
 Continue cooking on low heat for about 2 minutes while stirring continuously.
-Let it cool to room temperature and refrigerate for 2 hours or till the jelly is set.
+Let it cool to room temperature and refrigerate for 2 hours.

 Take the custard out of the fridge just before layering and whisk it using a hand blender.
 This will make it smooth and creamy.